osmandapp/web/main/docs/user/navigation/setup/route-details.md

 ## Analyse on map

-A graph with altitude / slope info on distance, additional track data.

-[Analyse](../../map/tracks-on-map.md#analyze-track-on-map) on map - This option allows you to interactively view track information with graphs and a map.
+This [option](../../map/tracks-on-map.md#analyze-track-on-map) allows you to view track information with additional graph and map data.

-This option allows you to interactively review track information using graphs and the map.
-To get access to this menu shortly tap on the *track → [<Translate android="true" ids="shared_string_options"/>](../../map/track-context-menu.md#options) → <Translate android="true" ids="analyze_on_map"/>*

-- **Graph data Y-axis**: Altitude / Slope / Speed (if data is available in the track).
+- **Graph data on the Y-axis**.
+Altitude / Slope / Speed (if data is available in the track).
-- **Graph dimension X-axis**: Distance / Time / Time of day.
+- **X-axis graph dimension**.
+Distance / Time / Time of day.
-- **Tap/Slide**: tap to Graph for showing info about track point and moving along Graph highlights point location on the map and displays info about point on the bar.
+- **Tap/Slide**.
+Tap the Graph to display information about the track point and the movement along it.
+The graph highlights the location of the point on the map and displays information about it on the ruler.
-- **Scale**: scale Graph by [two fingers gesture](../../map/interact-with-map.md#gestures).
+- **Scale**.
+Scale Graph by [two fingers gesture](../../map/interact-with-map.md#gestures).
-- **Follow My location**: click button [My Location](../../map/interact-with-map.md#my-location--zoom), so map view and graph is synchronized with your location.
-In that case **graph scale** will stay constant and **bar information** will be fixed to 1/4 from the left.
-As you move, **graph will slide** from left to right displaying information Ahead of your Track.
-This functionality is useful for hiking & cycling during navigation, though this screen doesn't have other widgets displayed.
+- **Follow My location**.
+Tap [My Location](../../map/interact-with-map.md#my-location--zoom) to synchronize the map view and graph with your location.
+The *scale of the graph* remains unchanged, and the *information on the bars* is fixed at the 1/4 mark on the left.
+As you move, the graph will shift from left to right, displaying information ahead of your path.

 <Tabs groupId="operating-systems">